Voltaren Ophtha Eye Drops

 3- Discard each single dose unit and any remaining solution in it immediately after use.

-Diclofenac Ophthalmic inhibits the productions of Prostaglandins which play important roles in inflammation and cause pain, swelling and pain.
+Diclofenac Eye Drops inhibit the productions of Prostaglandins which play important roles in inflammation and cause pain, swelling and pain.
 Another important action of prostaglandins is pupil miosis.